Houses of worship cancel in-person services, go to online broadcasting

 A number of meetings were postponed, some staff worked at home, and the children’s liturgy was canceled as well as the Knights of Columbus Fish Bowl March 27 and the John Ireland School Luck of the Irish 5K & Kids K, dinner and auction March 21.

-A number of other St. Peter churches have cancelled all in-person services and activities until further notice, including Calvary Baptist, First Lutheran, Trinity Lutheran, Church of Holy Communion, Union Presbyterian and Sunrise Church.
+A number of other St. Peter churches have cancelled all in-person services and activities until further notice, including Calvary Baptist, First Lutheran, Trinity Lutheran, Church of Holy Communion, Union Presbyterian, River of Life Lutheran, Sunrise Church and St. Peter Lutheran Church and School..

 Lutheran Church and Islamic Center in Faribault